Rehan-Ahmad-748/Pac-Man-8086-Assembly/README.md

 ---

-## How to Run
+2. ## How to Run

+1. The source code is provided as `pacman.txt` — **rename it to `pacman.asm`** before proceeding
-1. Open the project in **Visual Studio** with the Irvine Library configured
+2. Open the project in **Visual Studio** with the Irvine Library configured
-2. Assemble `pacman.asm` using MASM
+3. Assemble `pacman.asm` using MASM
-3. Run the executable — use keyboard arrows to play
+4. Run the executable — use keyboard arrows to play

 ---